Brethren of Purity: Identities

 There have been a number of theories as to the authors of the Brethren.
-Though some members of the Ikhwan are known, it is not easy to work out exactly who, or how many, were part of this group of writers.
-The members referred to themselves as "sleepers in the cave" (Rasail 4th, p.
+Though some members of the Ikhwān are known, it is not easy to work out exactly who, or how many, were part of this group of writers.
+The members referred to themselves as "sleepers in the cave" (rasā'il 4, p.
 18); a hidden intellectual presence.
-In one passage they give as their reason for hiding their secrets from the people, not as fear of earthly violence, but as desire to protect their God-given gifts from the world (Rasail 4th, p.
+In one passage they give as their reason for hiding their secrets from the people, not a fear of earthly violence, but a desire to protect their God-given gifts from the world (rasā'il 4, p.
 166).
 Yet they were well aware that their esoteric teachings might provoke unrest, and the various calamities suffered by the successors of the Prophet may have seemed good reason to remain hidden.

+Non-sectarian connection

+According to professor Nader El-Bizri, many scholars hold the Brethren of Purity to be "free-thinkers" who transcended sectarian divisions and were not bound by the doctrines of any specific creed, thus categorising them as non-sectarian Muslims.
+Besides founding their views on the Qur'an, the Ikhwan also appealed in their Epistles to the Torah (Tawrat) and the Gospel (Injeel).
+While it is generally accepted that their literature belonged to a Shi'ite legacy that had strong connections with the Isma'ili tradition, the Ikhwan were also inspired by the works of Pythagoras, Socrates, Plato, Aristotle, Plotinus, Euclid, Ptolemy, Porphyry, and Iamblichus.
+Their syncretism, as a result, overcame the sectarian discords of their time.

 Sunni-Sufi connections

-Among the theories of the origins of the Ikhwan is that they were Sunnis and that their batini teachings were Sufic in nature.
-The Rasail contains hadith narrated by Aisha, which is something Shia scholars would not do.
-Susanne Diwald asserts that the Rasail is Sufi, thus implying a Sunni character."Mediaeval Isma'ili History and Thought" (2001) Alessandro Bausani also presented theories of the work being Sunni-Sufi in nature.
-The Rasail contains reference to the Al Khulafa Al-Rashidun, which is associated with Sunni Islam and also contains a passage in it that denounces the Rafidhi, a term used to describe non-Zaydi Shias, including Ismailis.
-According to Louis Massignon, the Arab-Andalusian scholar Ibn Sab'in has asserted that the Rasail has a Sunni-Sufi orientation.
-According to Palestinian historian Abdul Latif Tibawi, the Rasail contains a passage that states that if an ideal Imam dies, then the community can still be governed by consensus (ijma), which is a Sunni concept.
-According to Tibawi, this idea rejects the Shia concept of continuous leadership based on heredity.
+Among the theories of the origins of the Ikhwān is that they were Sunnis and that their batini teachings were sufi in nature.
+The Encyclopedia contains hadith narrated by Aisha, which is something Shia scholars would not do.
+Susanne Diwald asserts that the Encyclopedia is sufi, thus implying a Sunni character."Mediaeval Isma'ili History and Thought" (2001) Alessandro Bausani also presented theories of the work being Sunni sufi in nature.
+The Encyclopedia contains reference to the Rashidun Caliphate, which is associated with Sunni Islam, and also contains a passage in it that denounces the Rafidhi, a slur used to describe the non-Zaydi Shia, including Isma'ilis.

+According to Louis Massignon, the Arab scholar ibn Sab'in of al-Andalus asserted that the Encyclopedia has a Sunni sufi orientation.
+According to Palestinian historian Abdul Latif Tibawi, the Encyclopedia contains a passage that states that if an ideal Imam dies, then the community can still be governed by consensus (ijma), which is a Sunni concept.
+According to Tibawi, this idea rejects the Imamate in Shia doctrine.